surniaulula/wpsso/readme.txt

 = 3.36.3-rc1 =

 (2016/10/21) Optimized the head meta transient cache value for Pinterest (storing 1 transient instead of 2).
+Minimum requirements updated to WP v3.5 and PHP v5.4.

 = 3.36.2-1 =